dendronhq/dendron-site/vault/dendron.release.2020-09-06.md

 ### Support note references when Publishing Notes ([[docs|dendron.topic.publishing]])

-Dendron has [[note references|dendron.topic.refs]] that let you inline either the whole note or parts of a note into another note.
+Dendron has [[note references|dendron.topic.references]] that let you inline either the whole note or parts of a note into another note.
 Publishing via Dendron will also publish note references as part of the process.

 <a href="https://www.loom.com/share/8eb01f6c3196415c8aadc4992805a176"> <img style="" src="https://cdn.loom.com/sessions/thumbnails/8eb01f6c3196415c8aadc4992805a176-with-play.gif"> </a>